thisismypassport/shrinko8/README.md

 `python shrinko8.py path-to-input.p8 path-to-output.p8 --minify`

-If you just want the lua source without the rest of the baggage (if you do want the `__lua__` header line, try `--format code`):
+If you just want the lua source without the rest of the baggage, change the output extension to .lua:

-`python shrinko8.py path-to-input.p8 path-to-output.p8 --minify --format lua`
+`python shrinko8.py path-to-input.p8 path-to-output.lua --minify`

-If you want to create a png cart:
+If you want to create a png cart, change the output extension to .png:

 `python shrinko8.py path-to-input.p8 path-to-output.png --minify`